 A number of the patients still don’t have access to a smartphone or a personal computer with video or a stable internet connection that they can afford.
 Cancer patients may be at particular risk of under-utilization of the technology, as the average age at diagnosis is 66 years; there is a high prevalence of a number of comorbidities; they may receive treatment that affects their physical function.

 The Final Takeaway

 The complexity of telemedicine in cancer care patients can range from as simple as talking to a colleague over the phone to using satellite video conferencing to assess real-time treatment options in different countries.
 The advent of Telehealth for oncology began with the telecommunications revolution that followed the information technology boom of the 21st century.

 Telemedicine is a great boon for patients living in inaccessible and remote areas.
 Patients can get help from remote specialists without having to travel.
 The recent growth of portable communication devices like tablets and mobile phones allows physicians to share information and patient data to obtain their input.
 The need for remote access to patient data and monitoring of a patient’s treatment plan may give physicians the freedom to provide better healthcare at a lower cost.
 Telemedicine also facilitates better knowledge transfer between institutions in the same field.

 If you want to have a robust, scalable, and feature-enriched telemedicine solution by your side, VCDoctor has the perfect solution for you.
-Our digital solutions work like clockwork and deliver significant performance and help patients to get better at the comfort of the home.
-If you want to know about our Telehealth solution, visit our website or connect to us over a call!
+Our digital solutions work like clockwork and deliver significant performance and help patients to get better in the comfort of their homes.
+If you want to know about our Telehealth solution, visit our website or connect with us over a call!